Our Team

 Emma Hancock

-Emma (she/her) is in her last year of a Bachelor of Science in Biology with a Marine Biology concentration at UVIC.
-In Summer 2023 she had the opportunity to take a phycology field course at the Bamfield Marine Sciences Center.
-During this time, she conducted a research project investigating morphological differences in Fucus distichus between wave-exposed and wave-sheltered sites.
+Emma (she/her) graduated with her Bachelor of Science in Biology with a Marine Biology concentration at UVic in Spring 2024.
 Emma joined the lab in September 2023 to continue to pursue her interest in phycology as a Directed Studies student.
-She used underwater ROV videos taken in southern BC to analyze the environmental factors which influence urchin density and distribution.
-This study will compliment other projects in the Baum Lab investigating kelp distribution along the coast of BC and how it is affected by kelp-urchin interaction.
-She is continuing in the lab this spring as a volunteer.
+She used underwater ROV videos taken in southern BC to analyze the environmental factors which influence urchin density and distribtion.
+This study compliments other projects in the Baum Lab investigating kelp distribution along the coast of BC and how it is affected by kelp-urchin interaction.
+She continued in the lab the following spring and a volunteer and then worked for Brian through the summer as a NSERC USRA student.
+Following the summer she continued to work for a month for Brian before heading to Costa Rica to work with sea turtles.
+She is now back and again working for Brian part time.

 Email: emmahancock189 ‘at’ gmail.com